11 Signs Your Relationship Is Moving Too Fast (+ 15 Ways To Slow It Down)

 How well do you feel you know the other person?
 Do you believe you’re compatible?
 Is there alignment in your wants, needs, and desires in a romantic relationship?

-The answers to these questions comes from a deep examination of yourself, your partner, and your relationship.
+The answers to these questions come from a deep examination of yourself, your partner, and your relationship.
 No matter how close a friend or family member is to you, they can’t know the answer to these questions, nor answer them on your behalf.

 That being said, you shouldn’t flippantly ignore their warnings.
 As we know, we tend to have blinkers on when we think we’re in love.
 Rather, you can take their suggestions into consideration as you decide whether to proceed with your relationship.